Elections & Voting Information

 Lincoln County consists of five municipalities, four of which have chosen to opt into the Local Election Act process.

-The Village of Ruidoso has not opt into the Local Election Act.
+The Village of Ruidoso has not opted into the Local Election Act.

-For more information concerning a municipal election, please contact the Clerk in that Municipality.
+For more information concerning a municipal election, please get in touch with the Clerk in that Municipality.

 Election Maps